 Refer to the education advisor at the Northeast Campus or South Campus.

 No, teaching in Texas requires a bachelor’s degree and completion of an approved certified program.

 EDUC courses and most TECA courses have a field experience.
 When you are enrolled in EDUC courses, you are required to observe certified teachers in a classroom setting (private or public).

-Classroom observations are scheduled on an individual basis primarily based on your availability.
+Classroom observations are scheduled on an individual basis, primarily according to your availability.

 Education and early childhood courses can be found under the prefixes EDUC and TECA.

-No, Tarrant County College (TCC) conducts background checks on students enrolled in EDUC and TECA courses once a year.
-Some school districts require additional background checks on students.
+No. Once you are enrolled in EDUC and TECA courses, TCC conducts background checks on you once a year.
+Some school districts require additional background checks.

 You do not have to apply for admission into the education program.
 If you are a student at the Northeast Campus, you have to complete paperwork before you are allowed to register for the courses.

 If you are blocked from registering for an EDUC or TECA course, you need to contact: